 What’s the verdict on Richard Lecounte?

-Aside from his athletic profile, Lecounte is a solid player.
+Aside from his athletic profile — which is not good — Lecounte is a solid player.
 The Georgia safety is tough, instinctive, and versatile, and he’s a high-energy player who brings 100% effort on every play.
 He also displayed a baseline level of ability in various roles in college.
 However, Lecounte’s size limits his ability to take on blockers in run defense, and his deep range might also be slightly limited at the NFL level.

 For these reasons, I think Lecounte projects best as a strong safety who plays in Cover 2 often, with some snaps in the box.
 There, his short-range explosiveness will be more impactful, as he won’t have to cover as much ground on average.
 He’ll also be able to line up in the slot against tight ends, where his physicality and lateral agility should be able to shine.

-He may not be a full-time starter, but Lecounte has ample security built in to his draft profile, and if he can pack on more weight without losing his burst, he could be a marquee player.
+It’ll be hard for him to earn a starting opportunity with his speed, but Lecounte has ample security built in to his draft profile, and if he can pack on more weight without losing his burst, he could beat the odds and become a contributor.

 Richard Lecounte’s best fits in the 2021 NFL Draft

 In an odd 2021 safety class, Richard Lecounte’s high-floor projection may be coveted on mid-to-late Day 3.
 The question simply comes down to how restricted his role will be at the NFL level.
 Truthfully, there isn’t much he can’t do at a serviceable level on tape.
 But can he do these things effectively in the NFL, where receivers are bigger and faster on average?